 This is done to make the cylinder walls stronger to withstand up and down piston movement.
 To make the VR38 lighter, instead of heavy cast iron sleeves, a very thin layer (0.15 mm) of hard metal is applied to the cylinders using the plasma spray process.
 How the plasma spray process works: the stream of inert gas mixed with the powder of the coating material is heated using an electric arc and sprayed onto the cylinder walls.

 As the weight distribution is very important, instead of opting for a heavier V8 or V10 engine, Nissan GT-R uses two high-performance IHI turbochargers (one at each side or 'bank') to get more power out of a smaller and lighter V6.

 A turbocharger consists of two turbines (exhaust and intake) connected by one shaft; it works by using the energy of the fast exhaust gases exiting the engine to pump more air into the engine intake.
-When the car is accelerated, the exhaust-side turbine is spun by the exhaust gases, which in turn spins up the intake-side turbine.
-The intake-side turbine pushes the air into the engine under pressure.
+When the car is accelerated, the exhaust-side turbine is spun by the exhaust gases, which in turn "spools" up the intake-side turbine.
+The intake-side turbine creates a boost and pushes the air into the engine under pressure.
 As the temperature of air entering the engine increases under pressure, two intercoolers are used to keep intake air cool and more dense.
 Pumping more air into the engine with turbochargers allows more fuel to be injected, which results in more power.
 The 3.8L V6 VR38 twin-turbo engine in the 2014 Nissan GT-R is rated at 545 horsepower at 6,400 rpm.
-Compare it to 429 horsepower of the 5.0L V8 in a 2013 Hyundai Genesis.

 6-speed dual clutch automated manual transaxle